 The Hubble Space Telescope's launch in 1990 sped humanity to one of its greatest advances in that journey.
 Hubble is a telescope that orbits Earth.
 Its position above the atmosphere gives it a view of the universe that typically far surpasses that of ground-based telescopes.

-More than 29 years since launch, the Hubble Space Telescope continues its role at the forefront of astronomy, ranging from our own Solar System to the high-redshift universe.
+Thirty-three years since launch, the Hubble Space Telescope continues its role at the forefront of astronomy, ranging from our own Solar System to the high-redshift universe.

 Through the middle of the next decade, HST will remain the only space-based telescope providing spectroscopy and high-resolution imaging at UV, optical, and near-infrared wavelengths.
 With the launch of JWST in 2021, the bold science questions pursued with HST will be bolstered by the complementary capabilities of the two observatories.